How to open a business bank account in Hong Kong

 As you know the above mentioned points, you can increase your chances to be successful in opening a business bank account in Hong Kong by rectifying things in your business.
 The first tip is to target the adverts at Asian customers to gain their attention, and begin making sales within Asia.

 Another tip is to make alterations to the financial structure of your business.
 For example, you can open a business bank account in the UK or any other country with the HSBC bank, and develop a six to twelve months of trading with them.
-This would give you a higher chance to be approved in bank account opening in Hong Kong.
+This will increase your chances of bank account approval in Hong Kong.

-Apart from these, if you are still encountering a refusal, it may be because the bank is not interested in your business.
+Despite these reasons, if banks continue to refuse your application, their lack of interest in your business may be the cause.
 Hence, it would be a great option to try the other banks in Hong Kong.
 The banks like the OCBC Wing Hang, DBS Hong Kong or Bank of China (Hong Kong) have recently made it easier to set up a business bank account for those who are opening a business in Hong Kong.
 Give it a try, as you would be able to find out where you stand at least.

 Traveling to Hong Kong

-Now that you are aware of all the documents needed and the problems that might occur on the way, if you are ready, you may now consider flying to Hong Kong.
+Now that you know all the required documents and potential problems, if you are ready, you may now consider flying to Hong Kong.
 Opening a business bank account in Hong Kong is relatively straightforward, in which every bank follows stringent procedures around account opening according to the Banking Ordinance and the regulations of the Hong Kong Monetary Authority (HKMA).

 Banks in Hong Kong prefer a physical presence of all the relevant parties during the process, and it is not possible to avoid visiting the bank for a meeting in Hong Kong when opening a business bank account.